 The Holy Island of Lindisfarne is a tidal island and the original home of the famous illuminated Lindisfarne gospels now housed in the British Library in London.
 With the ruins of a monastery and a castle to explore the island is a perfect destination during any visit to the North East.

 And my final choice is Alnwick Castle.
-Featuring in many T shows and films (Harry Potter and Downton Abbey to name but two) the castle is a popular destination with visitors from around the world (and arguably one of England’s most famous castles!)
+Featuring in many TV shows and films (Harry Potter and Downton Abbey to name but two) the castle is a popular destination with visitors from around the world (and arguably one of England’s most famous castles!)